 Pension entitlements, occupational disability insurance, and survivor benefits have been agreed with the Board members for which a contractual arrangement has been set up with Valida Pension AG and which are covered by reinsurance policies with UNIQA Österreich Versicherungen AG.
 The retirement pension generally becomes due for payment when the beneficiary reaches 65 years of age.
-The pension entitlement is reduced in the event of an earlier retirement; the earliest the pension can be paid out is when the beneficiary reaches the age of 60.
+The pension entitlement is reduced in the event of an earlier retirement, with the pension eligible for payment once the beneficiary reaches the age of 60 at the earliest.
 In the case of the occupational disability pension and survivor's benefits, basic amounts are provided as a minimum pension.
-The pension fund at Valida Pension AG is funded by UNIQA through ongoing contributions from management board members.
+The pension fund at Valida Pension AG is funded by UNIQA through ongoing contributions from Management Board members.
 Compensation payments to Valida Pension AG are mandatory if members of the Management Board resign before reaching 65 years of age (calculated duration of premium payments to avoid over-financing).
 In the case of pension liability insurance, the amount of the benefits corresponds to the annuitisation of the insurance proceeds from the pension liability insurance.

-Active salaries of members of the Management Board and Supervisory Board in 2020
+Active salaries of members of the Management Board and Supervisory Board